DivyaMaki/Sokoban-Solver-BFS/README.md

 - *Levels*: The game includes three different levels, each with a unique layout and increasing difficulty.
 - *Manual Play*: Players can move the player character (P) and push boxes (B) manually within the game grid.
-- *Automatic Solver*: A BFS-based solver that automatically determines a solution path and moves the player along the path.
+- *Automatic Solver*: A DFS-based solver that automatically determines a solution path and moves the player along the path.
 - *Reset Feature*: Players can reset the game back to its initial state.
 - *Win Condition*: The game checks if all boxes are placed on the correct goal positions, and displays a message when the player wins.